 - 1/4 cup granulated sugar

 - 1/4 cup avocado oil (apricot oil is a great substitute)

 - 6 oz. glass jar

-- For personal use: add mixture to a 6 oz. glass jar.
+- For personal use: add the mixture to a 6 oz. glass jar

-- For gifting: add mixture to a decorative canning jar.
-Label and tie with lace.
+- For gifting: add the mixture to a decorative canning jar.
+Label and tie with lace

 - Your Peppermint Foot Scrub is ready for gifting or enjoying!